zack/citibike-data-cruncher/README.md

 ## Purpose
 This program will consume [Citibike trip data](https://s3.amazonaws.com/tripdata/index.html) and create a friendly CSV showing trips (start or end) in each month of the dataset.
+The results will show the number of uses of each dock per month.
+It will count as a usage if the dock is either the start or end of a trip.
+It will count twice if it is both the start and end of the trip.
+In my test data, that is a very minimal number of trips.

 ## How to use it
 1. Clone the repo